Best UK eSIM for Business Travel and Digital Nomads

 6. Keep Your Home Number Active

-If you still need your home country number for banking or 2FA, set it up with WiFi calling before you leave.
-Many providers support WiFi calling over eSIM data, which means your home number rings through even when you’re overseas.
-Check out our UK dual SIM setup for instructions on keeping your home number active on a second eSIM slot.
+If you still need your home country number for banking or 2FA, set up WiFi calling before you leave.
+Most providers support WiFi calling over eSIM data — your home number rings through even when you’re overseas.
+Check out the UK dual SIM setup for instructions.

 7. Check Coverage Before You Go